AlirezaFT78/SPML_Homeworks/README.md

 The homeworks are based on cutting-edge research and practices in:

-- 🔒 Adversarial Examples, Attacks & Defenses
+- ⚔️ Adversarial Examples, Attacks & Defenses
-- 🧬 Data Poisoning & Backdoor Attacks
+- ☠️ Data Poisoning & Backdoor Attacks
-- 🧠 Model Extraction & Inference Attacks
+- 🧠 Model Extraction
-- 🔍 Membership Inference
+- 🕵️ Membership Inference
 - 🔐 Differential Privacy
-- 🧠 LLM Security
+- 🤖 LLM Security

 Slides, recommended readings, and assignments are all accessible at the [course homepage](https://spml2024.github.io/).